Jeiwan/uniswapv3-book/content/docs/introduction/amm.md

 ## How decentralized exchanges work

-Don't be surprised, decentralized exchanges also need liquidity.
+Not surprising, decentralized exchanges also need liquidity.
 And they also need someone who provides it to traders of a wide variety of assets.
 However, this process cannot be handled in a centralized way.
 A decentralized solution must exist.
 There are multiple decentralized solutions and the same solutions are implemented in different ways, but our focus will be on how Uniswap solves this problem.